U.S. Authorities Say Hobby Lobby's Gilgamesh Tablet Is 'Stolen,' Must Go Back To Iraq

 In the 2017 settlement with federal authorities, Green committed to the museum exercising more oversight.
 Later that same year, the Museum of the Bible contacted the auction house to verify information about the origins of the Gilgamesh tablet.
 U.S. prosecutors say the auction house withheld information.

-Iraq's ministry of antiquities tells NPR it is trying to determine whether the Gilgamesh tablet was among thousands of items stolen from one of its regional museums in 1991.
-After Saddam Hussein's invasion of Kuwait that same year, the regime lost control of certain parts of Iraq.
+Iraq's ministry of antiquities told NPR that it is trying to determine whether the Gilgamesh tablet was among thousands of items stolen from one of its regional museums in 1991.
+After Saddam Hussein's invasion of Kuwait the previous year, the regime lost control of certain parts of Iraq.
 At least nine of the country's 13 regional museums were looted in the turmoil.